A Framework for Quantum Data Center Emulation Using Digital Quantum Computers: Introduction

-Theoretical research effort in DQC has been putting in addressing major challenges such as interconnect noise, remote gate fidelity, and system scalability \cite{liu2023quantum}.
-However, performing high-fidelity CU gate between distant QPUs remains technically challenging due to the difficulty of maintaining entanglement over noisy links \cite{barral2025review, shapourian2024_scalable_entanglement}.
-Several simulation frameworks have been proposed to analyze these issues \cite{campbell2024quantum}, yet most lack experimental validation.
-Tools like NetSquid \cite{coopmans2021netsquid} and SeQUeNCe \cite{kettimuthu2019sequence} help study quantum networks in theory but do not support hardware-based emulation using real qubits.
-To bridge this gap, recent studies have proposed theoretical frameworks, but no device implementation has yet explored distributed behavior under noisy conditions using digital quantum computers \cite{riera-sabat2025quantum}.
-Various experimental efforts have been undertaken to realize DQC across different hardware platforms \cite{majumder2025distributed}.
-For example, ion traps have (with a 2-meter distance from each other) been connected via SMF-type fibers with 422 nm wavelength \cite{main2025distributed}, superconducting qubits have been linked using 6-cm NbTi cables \cite{almanakly2025deterministic}, and photonic systems have employed 850 nm interconnects \cite{aghaee2025scaling}.
-However, these implementations remain in their early stages, typically involving only a few qubits and exhibiting low interconnection efficiency \cite{aghaee2025scaling}.
-Consequently, there is a notable absence of practical and accessible testbeds for investigating QDC architectures and scenarios.
-A programmable emulator capable of benchmarking and validating distributed quantum algorithms on physical quantum devices is urgently needed to bridge the gap between non-quantum device–based theoretical simulations and real-world testbeds.
+Various experimental efforts have been undertaken to realize QDCs across different hardware platforms~\cite{ritter2012elementary, hofmann2012heralded, krutyanskiy2023entanglement,zhou2026photonic}.
+For example, ion traps (with a 2 m distance from each other) have been connected via SMF-type fibers with a 422 nm wavelength~\cite{main2025distributed}, superconducting qubits have been linked using 6 cm NbTi cables~\cite{almanakly2025chiral}, and photonic systems have employed 850 nm interconnects~\cite{aghaeerad2025scaling}.
+However, these implementations remain in their early stages, typically involving only a few qubits and exhibiting low interconnection efficiency~\cite{barral2025review}.
+Consequently, practical and accessible testbeds for investigating QDC architectures remain limited.

+Theoretical research efforts in DQC have been focused on addressing major challenges such as interconnect noise, RG fidelity, and system scalability~\cite{liu2025hardware, campbell2024quantum, elyasi2025toward}.
+However, performing a high-fidelity CU gate between distant QPUs remains technically challenging due to the difficulty of maintaining entanglement over noisy links~\cite{barral2025review, shapourian2024_scalable_entanglement}.
+Several simulation frameworks have been developed to study DQC and quantum networking systems.
+For example, tools such as NetSquid~\cite{coopmans2021netsquid} and SeQUeNCe~\cite{wu2021sequence} provide powerful classical simulation tools for modeling quantum networks, communication protocols, and entanglement distribution.

+However, these frameworks rely on classical simulation and abstract noise models, which cannot fully capture hardware-specific effects such as device calibration, native gate errors, connectivity constraints, and execution timing on real quantum processors.
+Consequently, there remains a lack of practical experimental platforms for studying DQC architectures under realistic hardware conditions.